 4. Lack of Communication

 Establishing strong communication is crucial for successful collaboration.
-Set up regular check-ins to discuss progress and provide feedback.
-Use clear, concise language and avoid jargon that could lead to misunderstandings.
+Therefore, set up regular check-ins to discuss progress and provide feedback.
+Furthermore, use clear and concise language to avoid misunderstandings.
+As a result, your project runs smoothly from start to finish.

 5. Neglecting to Discuss Revisions